danielfdickinson/hugo-debug-tables/README.md

 ## Acknowledgements

-Idea and initial HTML source from [zwbetz-gh/starter-hugo-debug-site debug-table](https://github.com/zwbetz-gh/starter-hugo-debug-site/blob/master/layouts/partials/debug-table.html)
+Idea and initial HTML sources from [zwbetz-gh/starter-hugo-debug-site debug-table](https://github.com/zwbetz-gh/starter-hugo-debug-site/blob/master/layouts/partials/debug-table.html)

 ## Using in Your Theme or Site